jaantollander/masters-thesis/content/20_background.md

 Each compute node has 2 *Intel Xeon Gold 6230* CPUs with 20 cores and 2.1 GHz base frequency.
 Compute nodes have a varying amount of memory (RAM) described below.
 Additionally, each GPU node has 4 *Nvidia Volta V100* GPUs with 36 GiB of memory each.
-Some of the nodes have *fast local storage*, that is, a Solid State Disk (SSD) attached to the node, to perform I/O intensive processes instead of using the global storage from Lustre file system.
+Some of the nodes have *fast local storage*, that is, a Solid State Disk (SSD) attached to the node to perform I/O intensive processes instead of using the global storage from the Lustre file system.
-Compute nodes are divided into *node types* with different amounts of nodes, memory and fast local storage as below.
+Compute nodes are divided into *node types* with different amounts of nodes, memory, and fast local storage as below.

 Node type | Node count | Memory per node | Local storage per node -|-|-|-